BrianP8701/swarmstar_frontend/journal.md

     },
     ... more users
 }
-SwarmSpace contains pointers to these in blob storage:
+SwarmSpace in the cosmodb above contains pointers to these in blob storage. this stuff belongs in blob cuz these files can get big
 {
     user_id: {
         swarm_id: {